SAP TechEd – Is this the SAP conference for me?

-Sapphire Now (originally branded as “SAP’s Perennial Highly Integrated R/2-3 Exchange” in the days when R/2 and R/3 actually meant something) is a purely North American conference, usually held in Orlando in May.
+(originally branded as “SAP’s Perennial Highly Integrated R/2-3 Exchange” in the days when R/2 and R/3 actually meant something) is a purely North American conference, usually held in Orlando in May.
 It tends to focus on trends in the SAP marketplace, future roadmaps and is a huge showcase for SAP partners.
 It’s also a great place to network.

-SAP Insider is similar but much more focused on individual areas.
+Is similar but much more focused on individual areas.
 For example, the upcoming event in Orlando in November is entitled “Intelligent Customer Experience-Driven Supply Chain”.
 SAP Insider conferences are generally in different locations across North America and Europe.

 So what about SAP TechEd?
 As another edition of TechEd comes to a close for the year. let’s dive into the details to see if this is the conference for you.

 TechEd is run in three locations – North America, Europe and Asia.
 This year these locations are Las Vegas, Barcelona and Bangalore.
 So what exactly is SAP TechEd?
 It is really another conference from SAP offering more of the same: a chance to network with other SAP professionals, hone and refine your SAP skills and learn about the new and cool offerings from SAP and its partners.

 What are the real key differences between TechEd and Sapphire?

 Sapphire is a huge SAP conference focusing on strategy, marketing, trends and lots of SAP partners all ready and willing to show you the value proposition of their offering.
 TechEd is different.
 TechEd is much more hands on – there are vast numbers of “hands on” sessions with SAP experts.
 All of the sessions focus on new and exciting stuff and show you, not only the direction of SAP travel, but how to do it too.
 You can roll your sleeves up and get involved; it is much more interactive.